Exclusive Interview: Flick Miles from the Podcast “Behind the Wand”

 Morgan: So you’re not the only one who doesn’t know what they’re doing.

 Flick: No, that was great.
 I think there was a real sense from the top down.
 Chris Columbus and David Heyman...
 Duncan Henderson, who’s the executive producer I interviewed, said that the people had to remember they were working with ten-year-olds who hadn’t done a lot before and just to bear that in mind.
 Everyone was so lovely; as I said with John Seale, he probably had to tell us a million times what to do, but I don’t remember there ever being a crossword or a raised voice or anything like that.
 I feel like everyone was so lovely and so understanding of everyone being like, “We don’t know what we’re doing!”
 And I think by the end, obviously, everyone was well-rehearsed.
 I’m talking mainly, at least, the first film.
 I think when they came back in the second film, it was a completely different feel.
 Everyone just slotted straight back into it and knew what they were doing, and it almost became, as I said, second nature to us.
-But at the beginning, I think they probably said, “You have to remember that these are; they haven’t done this before.”
+But at the beginning, I think they probably said, “You have to remember that they haven’t done this before.”
 I only ever remember being treated with real kindness and it just being a really lovely place and always feeling really confident on set, which is important because for a lot of us, being ten years old and having to stand in front of 100 adults who are doing their job, who you know have been doing these jobs for years, it obviously can be quite scary.
 And I do think a few times I probably did feel quite nervous, but as I said, I think [we were] only ever given encouragement and praise, and it was just really lovely.
 The people at the top really made sure it was like that for us.
 It was great.

 Morgan: That sounds amazing.
 Oh my gosh.